Registration Dossier

 - Vehicle:

-- other: 1% methylcellulose
+- other: 1% Methylcellulose

 - Details on exposure:

-- RATIONALE FOR ROUTE OF ADMINISTRATION:
+- DETAILS ON ROUTE OF ADMINISTRATION:

 PREPARATION OF DOSING SOLUTIONS: